meikangusa/meikangusa.github.io/content/post/getting-started/index.md

   preview_only: false
 lastmod: "2020-12-13T00:00:00Z"
 projects: []
-subtitle: "Welcome \U0001F44B We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time."
+subtitle: "Welcome \U0001F44B I know that your first impressions are important, I've populated my first website with some initial content to help you get familiar with me in no time."
-summary: "Welcome \U0001F44B We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time."
+summary: "Welcome \U0001F44B I know that your first impressions are important, I've populated my first website with some initial content to help you get familiar with me in no time."
 tags:
 - Academic
-- 开源
+- 简介
 title: Welcome to MeiKang Academic Blog Website
 ---